 To make a donation by credit card, please visit the University of Illinois Foundation’s secure online giving site and enter the amount you want to contribute under “I would like my donation allocated to the following specific fund(s).”
-Please direct your donation to “Illinois Natural History Survey” and either a fund listed below or the specific scientist’s name.
+Please direct your donation to “Illinois Natural History Survey” and a fund listed below.
 Please copy or note the name of the fund to which you want to donate on the UIF's site.

 To donate by check payable to the University of Illinois Foundation, please mail it to Office of the Director, Illinois Natural History Survey, Prairie Research Institute, University of Illinois, 1816 S Oak St., Champaign, IL 61820.
 Be sure to identify the fund or scientist you are supporting in your cover letter.